Ping-pong partitions and locally discrete groups of real-analytic circle diffeomorphisms, I: Construction: DKN partitions for virtually free groups

 Then by the triangle inequality, the quantity in \eqref{eq:limsup} can be bounded as follows:

-As the set $h(I_x)$ is a neighbourhood of $h(x)$, taking the limit on each term as $n\to \infty$, this implies that if $x\in U_{Eh}$ then $h(x)\in U_{E}$, as wanted. \end{proof} Furthermore, the inclusion relations for the sets $W_cg$ can be naturally transferred to the sets $U_{W_cg}$ (this should be compared with \cite[\S5.1]{BP}). \begin{lem} For any pair of subsets $E\subset F$ of $G$, one has $U_{E}\subset U_{F}$. \end{lem}
+As the subset $h(I_x)$ is a neighborhood of the point $h(x)$, taking the limit on each term as $n\to \infty$, gives that if $x\in U_{Eh}$ then $h(x)\in U_{E}$, as wanted. \end{proof} Furthermore, the inclusion relations for the sets $W_cg$ can be naturally transferred to the sets $U_{W_cg}$ (this should be compared with \cite[\S5.1]{BP}). \begin{lem} For any pair of subsets $E\subset F$ of the group $G$, one has $U_{E}\subset U_{F}$. \end{lem}